 1) “Fortune isn’t something that happens to you; it’s something you help create.”

 The first of 3 reasons your gambling session sucks depends on your thoughts and feelings before playing.
 Unfortunately, many recreational gamblers think each visit entitles them to a winning session.
 As a result, players leave the casino disappointed, unhappy, or even angry at the casino.
 But some elements will enhance your visits.

 As a rule, know your games and the best strategy for them.
 Take advantage of free play and multiplier days.
 These advantages increase the “fun” value with potential longer & more profitable sessions.
 However, the most crucial advice to limit your session’s “suckiness” is not to overplay your bankroll to gain higher status.
 Keep to your bankroll.

-2) Don’t Chase Your Losses, Be Prepared and Accept The House Edge
+2) Don’t Chase Your Losses; Be Prepared and Accept The House Edge

 Don’t get involved in the dark side of gaming.
 The gambling industry is a business, and businesses must make money.
 As a result, they don’t feel entitled to win.
 The house edge is a reality to ensure the industry’s success.
 Don’t expect perks you don’t earn; don’t expect the casino to provide your winning because you’re a good customer.
-Instead, expect losses and accept the cyclic patterns of winning and losing that occur naturally and unpredictably.
+Instead, expect losses and accept the cycles of winning and losing that occur naturally and unpredictably.